 \subsection{Our previous approach \cite{psi}}

-The proof in \cite{psi} was based on the Barsotti-Witt algorithms of \cite{MA}.
+Proofs in \cite{psi} were based on Barsotti-Witt algorithms \cite{MA}.
 The most basic notion of topological algebra in \cite{MA} is the one of a \emph{simultaneously admissible} family, indexed by $\alpha \in A$, of sequences $i \mapsto x_{\alpha,-i}$ for $i=0,1,\dots$ in a Fr\'echet algebra $R$ over $\Z_p$ (in particular, over $\F_p$) \cite[Ch.1, \S 1]{MA}.
 In case $R$ is a Fr\'echet algebra over $\Q_p$ the definition of simultaneous admissibility is more restrictive, but the name used in \lc is the same.
 For clarity, the more restrictive notion will be called here (simultaneous) \emph{$\rm PD$-admissibility}, while the general notion will maintain the name of (simultaneous) \emph{admissibility}.

 Using the previous refined terminology, our main technical tool in \cite{psi} was a criterion \cite[Lemma 1]{psi} of \emph{simultaneous $\rm PD$-admissibility} for a family indexed by $\alpha \in A$, of sequences $i \mapsto x_{\alpha,-i}$ for $i=0,1,\dots$ in a Fr\'echet $\Q_p$-algebra.
 In Barsotti's theory of $p$-divisible groups one regards an admissible sequence $i \mapsto x_{-i}$ as a \emph{Witt covector} $(\dots,x_{-2},x_{-1},x_0)$ \cite{MA}, \cite{fontaine} with components $x_{-i} \in R$. \endgraf We take here only a short detour on the group functor viewpoint and refer the reader to \cite{fontaine} for precisions.
 As abelian group functors on a suitable category of topological $\Z_p$-algebras the direct limit ${\rm W}_n \to {\rm W}_{n+1}$ of the Witt vector groups of length $n$ via the \emph{Verschiebung map}